forrestbrazeal/forrestbrazeal.com/content/bibliography.md

 ---

 ## Technical Writing
-Forrest's latest writings on cloud technologies and the emerging serverless space may be found at [A Cloud Guru](https://read.acloud.guru/@forrestbrazeal) or [Trek10](https://www.trek10.com/blog/).
+Forrest's latest blog posts on cloud technologies and the emerging serverless space appear at [A Cloud Guru](https://read.acloud.guru/@forrestbrazeal) or [Trek10](https://www.trek10.com/blog/).

 ## Fiction
 Stories currently free to read online are linked.